Lingesh2311/GraduateLearningPlan/README.md

 This goes hand-in-hand with the Learning pathway shared last week.
 Utilize the same as an additional study material with these hands-on task(s).

-This is **NOT** going to be instruction-based rather is based on open-ended questions.
+This is **NOT** going to be instruction-based rather will be based on open-ended questions.
 It will focus on your capability to read open source materials and apply it on an unique problem statement.
-This will help in building a skillset of transferring your understanding from one domain & applying the same to create **actionable insights** in a different setup.
+This will help in building a skillset of transferring your understanding from one domain & applying the same to create **actionable insights** in another.

 ## Prerequisites